cloudmesh-community/graphql/README.md

 # Cloudmesh App #

-This is project for Cloudmesh GUI using electronjs and backend using graphql-django-python.
+This is project for Cloudmesh GUI using electronjs and backend using graphql-flask-python.

 ## Quick start